grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/_index.md

 You are now on a new local branch and can begin to commit changes.
 This means that you are now working on a branch you've created to reflect the changes you're planning to make and can use this branch to develop your content and test different layouts/approaches/structures freely.

-To check which branch you currently working on, use `git branch`.
+To see which branch you currently working on, use `git branch`.
 The command outputs a list of local branches with your current branch marked with an asterisk `*`.
 For example: